ChrisWhealy/geonames_hana/README.md

 When the server starts, an HTTP server is made available that responds to simple RESTful queries.

 Every 24 hours (1440 minutes) the data in the HANA database needs to be refreshed.
 This is done from the `/admin` page.
-It is not possible to refresh the data more often then every 24 hours.
+It is not possible to refresh the data more often than once in any given 24 hour period.

 When loading all the country data into a productive HANA instance, synchronisation takes between 12 and 15 minutes; however, if you are using a trial HANA instance, it could be as long as 30 minutes.

 Also, the GeoNames website does not allow more than about 5 open sockets from the same IP address; hence, all download requests must be grouped into batches of 5.
-This is the main reason for why the refresh process takes as long as it does
+This is the main reason for why the refresh process takes as long as it does.

 ***IMPORTANT***
 Occasionally, the Geonames server will unexpectedly close an open socket, thus killing the server start up process.
 If this happens, simply restart the server and restart the synchronisation process